mzahiddev404/mzahiddev404.github.io/README.md

 ## What This Project Is

-- A responsive portfolio showcasing my background, certifications, current skills, and personal projects
+- A responsive portfolio showcasing background, certifications, current skills, and personal projects
 - Designed to be clean, readable, PC, mobile-friendly, and easy to maintain (with comments for myself)
-- Also used as a place to test out/learn new things, layout tweaks, new HTML tags, JavaScript logic, and anything else I learn or break while learning - (extensively referenced resources such as MDN and online resources)
+- Also used as a place to test out/learn new things, and anything else I learn or break while learning

 ---